njmcode/nidc2021-textadv/README.md

 ## About entities

 The game engine is based on **entities**.
-An entity might represent a location, an inventory item, a piece of scenery, and more.
+An entity represents a location, an inventory item, a piece of scenery, etc.

-To create an entity, write a plain JavaScript function that returns an object, then pass it to the game engine via the `entities` array option.
+An entity is simply a plain JavaScript function that returns an object.

+Entities are passed to the game engine via the `start()` command.

 ```javascript
 const someEntity = () => ({